 The use of drugs is illegal by state law and prohibited by College policy.
-Lynchburg College vigorously opposes the use of drugs by any student.
+University of Lynchburg vigorously opposes the use of drugs by any student.

 The College recognizes the particular pressure on and vulnerability of student-athletes to use drugs that affect performance.
 The College also recognizes that athletes and their coaches have a close relationship that makes it appropriate for coaches to assume a special obligation to counsel student-athletes regarding the use of drugs.

 The NCAA has declared that it will randomly test Division III athletes engaged in post-season national competition.
-Lynchburg College reserves the right to test for drugs in any student-athlete at any time.
+University of Lynchburg reserves the right to test for drugs in any student-athlete at any time.

 Upon confirmation of a positive drug test result by the College physician, the director of athletics communicates the student-athlete’s name and test results to the Office of the Dean of Students for review in accordance with the Honor and Student Conduct Codes and Regulations.
 Similarly, when a student-athlete is found responsible for violation of drug-related policies in the Honor and Student Conduct Codes, the Office of the Dean of Students notifies the director of athletics of the incident, including charges and sanctions issued.

-Suspension from Lynchburg College is the standard sanction for a first-time violation of drug-related policies in the Honor and Student Conduct Code; expulsion is issued in more serious cases and for second drug-related infractions.
-In addition, a student-athlete found responsible for a first-time drug violation or positive drug test is suspended from athletic participation for one year, in accordance with the Lynchburg College Athletic Department Drug and Alcohol Policy; a student-athlete found responsible for a subsequent drug violation or positive drug test is suspended permanently from athletic participation.
+Suspension from University of Lynchburg is the standard sanction for a first-time violation of drug-related policies in the Honor and Student Conduct Code; expulsion is issued in more serious cases and for second drug-related infractions.
+In addition, a student-athlete found responsible for a first-time drug violation or positive drug test is suspended from athletic participation for one year, in accordance with the University of Lynchburg Athletic Department Drug and Alcohol Policy; a student-athlete found responsible for a subsequent drug violation or positive drug test is suspended permanently from athletic participation.